wp-plugins/feedback-side-tab/readme.txt

 1. Setting page with various options in location, font, color, etc.
 2. Feedback tab on the left side
 3. Upload or record voice/audio/video/text on PC
+4. With just one-click, a video testimonial can be uploaded to your YouTube account
-4. Work greatly on mobile
+5. Work greatly on mobile
+6. One-click YouTube upload can be done on mobile, after a business owner receives video testimonial from his/her customer.

 == Changelog ==